consciousness

 And general mindfulness-in-every-day-living

-that prepare for such meditations
+that prepares for such meditations

-It involves cultivating the quality and power of mind that is aware of what is happening without judgment and without interference
+It involves cultivating the quality and power of mind that is aware of what is happening without judgment and without interference.

 By training in mindfulness of these four foundations, I see reality with more clarity and equanimity.

-Reality as is. 💡 And not reality as I want it to be or not to be.
+And not reality as I want it to be

 Biiiiiig difference!

-To develop such calm, focussed, nonjudgmental mind,
+To develop such calm, focussed,

 I practice Shamatha Meditation: